reupen/columns_ui-sdk/docs/source/index.rst

 APIs
 ~~~~

-Clients should implement :class:`uie::window`.
-Specific sub-classes exist for
+Components wishing to provide a panel or toolbar should implement

-- Menus: :class:`uie::menu_window`
+:class:`uie::window`.
+Specific subclasses exist for:

-- Playlists: :class:`uie::playlist_window`
+- Menus – :class:`uie::menu_window`
-- Splitter panels: :class:`uie::splitter_window`
+- Playlists – :class:`uie::playlist_window`

-Hosts should implement :class:`uie::window_host`.
-Hosts wishing to expose
+- Splitter panels – :class:`uie::splitter_window`

-external control methods can implement :class:`uie::window_host_with_control`
+Components wishing to host panels and toolbars should implement
-instead.
+:class:`uie::window_host`.

 Helpers
 ~~~~~~~

-The preferred method of implementing the window class is to derive from :type:`uie::container_uie_window_v3` (although this may not be suitable for single-instance panels or dialog-based panels).
+:type:`uie::container_uie_window_v3` aims to simplify the implementation of a panel or toolbar, creating a window for you and partially implementing :class:`uie::window`.
+It may not be suitable if you want to support multiple UI components, or you wish to also allow your panel to be opened as a pop-up window.

 Button APIs
 -----------